 Active Foreclosure (property): A property is considered an active foreclosure property if either of the two following conditions are met:

-Active Listing (property): A property is considered an active listing property if its MLS status is Active.
+Active Listing (property): A property is considered an active listing property if its Listing status is Active.

 Address Verification: Address verification is the process of determining if an address is valid.
 There are two common definitions of “valid” used at Batch: 1) valid USPS and 2) valid property address.
 An address is a valid USPS address if the address exists in the USPS database of addresses.
 An address is a valid property address if it matches an address in our property database (which originates from county assessor offices).
 Most of the time, valid USPS addresses are also valid property addresses.
 Exceptions include ranged address (e.g. 123-125 Main Street) which sometime appear on property assessor records.
 USPS does not consider this to be a valid address because it actually refers to multiple addresses (i.e. 123 Main St, 124 Main St and 125 Main St).
 At Batch we prefer the valid property address for address verification because our customers are primarily interested in whether a given address can be bought or sold.
 They are less interested in whether the address can receive mail.